Ankush-Kumar421/SQL---Marketing-Funnel-Warby-Parker/README.md

 There are three files:
   1) Powerpoint presentation - My analysis being communicated to the audience.
   2) The excel file - My detail analysis in tables and graphs forms.
   3) The SQL file - My queries used in generating the data to be analyzed.
 The actual data used is not available.
-The SQL file is code used to create the queries.
+The SQL file contains the programming code used to create the queries.